madmurphy/libconfini/MANUAL.md

 content of the given strings.
 It is important to point out that the edit is always performed within the lengths of the strings given.

 The behavior of these functions depends on the format used.
-In particular, using `ini_string_parse()` as model one obtains the following scheme:
+In particular, using `ini_string_parse()` as a model one obtains the following scheme:

 1. Condition: `!format.no_single_quotes && !format.no_double_quotes &&
    format.multiline_nodes != INI_NO_MULTILINE`<br />